Scthe/nanite-webgpu/README.md

 * Meshlet simplification is.. simplistic.
 * No two-pass occlusion culling.
     * This would not be complicated to add, just tedious to debug.
 Unfortunately, it also has some interactions with the GUI settings.
 ATM some parts of the code are riddled with `ifs` for certain user settings.
 For example, you could press "Freeze culling" to stop updating the list of drawn meshlets.
 This includes software rasterized meshlets.
 Move the camera in this mode and all 10+ million 1 px-sized software rasterized triangles might become fullscreen.
 Adding two-pass occlusion culling might expose more such interactions.
 It would also make the code harder to read, which goes against my goals.
+* No visibility buffer.
+It's not possible with the `atomic<u64>` limitation that I have.
+    * BTW.
+If you write material data into a GBuffer, you can integrate cleanly with the rest of your engine.
+* No built-in shadows/multiview.
 * No work queue in shaders.
 For meshlet culling and LOD selection, I dispatch thread per-meshlet.
 * No VRAM eviction of unused LODs and streaming.
     * Theoretically, to load new meshlet data, you would write requested `meshletIds` into a separate GPUBuffer.
 Download it to RAM and load the content.
 Keep LRU (timestamp per-meshlet, visible from CPU) to manage evictions.
 In practice, I suspect you might also want to add a priority system.
-* No visibility buffer.
-It's not possible with the `atomic<u64>` limitation that I have.
-    * BTW if you render material data into a GBuffer, you get Nanite integration with your material system for free.
-* No built-in shadows/multiview.
+* No compression.
 * My implementation focuses on using a predictable amount of memory for demo cases.
 This means it's not scalable if you have many **different** objects (not instances).
 You would have to know the upper bound of the drawn meshlets to preallocate buffers that hold data between the stages.
-The naive solutions like `bottomLevelMeshletsCount * instanceCount` easily end up in GBs of VRAM!
 * No BVH for instances (or any other hierarchical implementation).
 I just take all instances and frustum + occlusion cull them.
-* I don't have a GPU profiler on the web/Deno.
-Or a debugger, or printf for that matter.
-    * ITWouldGenerate_DX_CODE_THATIWOULDHAVE_TO_READ_ANYWAY_SONOiGUESS.

 ### Does xxx billions of triangles mean anything?